dreadwarrior/vantomas/README.md

 ## Syncing

-Please read the [Release Inventory](#inventory) chapter and make sure you have create proper inventory groups as they are important also for down syncing data from remotes.
+Please read the [Release Inventory](#inventory) chapter and make sure you created proper inventory groups as they are important also for downsyncing data from remotes.

-After that you're able to downsync the database and file with the following command:
+After that you're able to downsync database and files with the following command:

     ~$ ansible-playbook .ansible/playbooks/downsync-data.yml -i .ansible/inventories/nicknack --limit <production|testing>